 Day 12 + 13: Neuschwanstein Castle & Mittenwald

-As you round out your 2 week road trip through the Alps, you’ll need to start heading back towards Germany.
+As you round out your 2 week road trip in the Alps, you’ll start heading back towards Germany.
 Thankfully there are some great attractions in my new home country to see as you return, probably the most famous being Neuschwanstein Castle in Bavaria.

-Famous for its princess-like exterior (it is rumored to have inspired Walt Disney’s interpretation of the Sleeping Beauty castle), Neuschwanstein Castle is well-trod by millions of tourists every year and a visit here is a very organized experience.
-The day we visited had awful weather, and my pictures are all garbage, so instead, you get a series of silly photos of us making the best of our experience.
+Famous for its princess-like exterior (rumored to have inspired Walt Disney’s interpretation of the Sleeping Beauty castle), Neuschwanstein Castle is well-trod by millions of tourists annually and a visit here is an organized experience.
+The day we visited had awful weather, and my pictures are trash, so instead, you get a series of photos of us making the best of our experience.

 You’ll need to book your tickets weeks in advance with a very specific time slot for your visit.
 Germans have no tolerance for tardiness so you’ll need to plan your arrival time accordingly.
 You’ll have the option to book a ticket just for Neuschwanstein or to Hohenschwangau Castle as well.
 The price difference is marginal, and I actually liked the tour of Hohenschwangau Castle even better, so I would recommend doing the combined tour.
 In total, the visit between the two castles will take about 4 hours.
 Neuschwanstein is located at the top of a small mountain which can be accessed on foot via steep paved walking trail, by horse-drawn carriage or by shuttle bus.